Production Readiness for Failure

 Final Thoughts and Further Reading

-Fail-fast and recover-quickly are basic requirements which result in the need for full consistency and fast recovery modes.
+Fail-fast and recover-quickly are basic requirements that result in the need for full consistency and fast recovery modes.

 This article has presented best practices and various options for maximizing availability and preventing data loss; including multiple architecture recommendations and the benefits of leveraging new and emerging fast-performing data storage devices, such as SSD and Optane DC Persistent Memory.